 - Transport security.

-Technical and organizational measures to monitor whether Customer Information have been entered, changed, or removed and by whom from data processing systems, include the following:
+Technical and organizational measures to monitor whether Customer Data have been entered, changed, or removed and by whom from data processing systems, include the following:

 - Logging and reporting systems.

-Technical and organizational measures to ensure that Customer Information is processed solely in accordance with the instructions of the Customer/controller include the following:
+Technical and organizational measures to ensure that Customer Data is processed solely in accordance with the instructions of the Customer/controller include the following:

-Technical and organizational measures to ensure that Customer Information is protected against accidental destruction or loss (physical/logical) include the following:
+Technical and organizational measures to ensure that Customer Data is protected against accidental destruction or loss (physical/logical) include the following: